Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 ## Getting Started

-### How to install the PowerBI report
+### How to install the Arc Insights PBI Dashboards

 1. Download the PowerBI Template file: <a href="/azure_arc_dashboard_v1.pbit">Jumpstart PBI Dashboard</a>
 2. Open PowerBI Template File, upon first opening the Dasboard will attempt refresh
-3. During the refresh, PowerBI will prompt for credentials for "Azure Resource Graph"
+3. During the refresh, PowerBI will prompt for credentials for "Azure Resource Graph" as shown below:

 <img src="artifacts/media/arg_connector_screenshot.png" alt="Azure Resource Graph Connector" width="60%" />

-5. Sign in with a login that has Read Access to Azure Resource Graph for the subscription(s) you want the report to view
+5. Sign in with a login that has "Read" access to Azure Resource Graph for the subscription(s) you want the report to view
 6. Click "Connect" each time you are prompted
-7. Ignore any errors (see known Issues)
-8. Save your new PBI Dashboard
+7. Save your new PBI Dashboard

 ### Data Sources Used
 The Dashboard has the following data sources:
 1. Azure Resource Graph - Used to gather Servers, SQL Server VM Instances and SQL VM Databases across Azure and Connected to Azure Arc.
-Kusto Queries are saved to: <a href="/artifacts/arg_queries/">Azure Resource Graph Queries</a>
+Kusto Queries (KQL) are saved to: <a href="/artifacts/arg_queries/">Azure Resource Graph Queries</a>
-2. Learn.microsoft.com - Used to gather latest SQL Patch information
+2. [Learn.microsoft.com](Learn.microsoft.com) - Used to gather latest SQL Patch information
 3. Reference CSVs - CSVs containing Azure SKUs and Product Lifecycle dates: <a href="/artifacts/reference/">Reference CSVs</a>

 ## Resources